 Certain risk factors of breast cancer can’t be prevented such as aging or family history.
 Fortunately, there are ways to reduce the risk.
-Beaumont Hospitals created the Comprehensive Breast Care Centers <link to specific page> to help reduce the devastating effects of the disease on our community through cancer prevention and early detection, when the chances of successful treatment are highest.
+Beaumont Hospitals created the Comprehensive Breast Care Centers to help reduce the devastating effects of the disease on our community through cancer prevention and early detection, when the chances of successful treatment are highest.

 Beaumont sponsors a variety of education and community outreach programs to help women take a proactive role in guarding their own health.
 For women over age 40, that means providing state-of-the-art breast imaging facilities.
-And for women whose risk factors are high, the High-Risk Evaluation Clinic < link to specific page > can schedule twice-yearly clinical breast evaluations and other services in a caring and supportive setting.
+And for women whose risk factors are high, the High-Risk Evaluation Clinic can schedule twice-yearly clinical breast evaluations and other services in a caring and supportive setting.

 A risk factor is anything that may increase a person's chance of developing a disease.
 It may be an activity, such as smoking, diet, family history, or many other things.
 Different diseases, including cancers, have different risk factors.